 |Quick Facts: Heavy Vehicle and Mobile Equipment Service Technicians|

-Heavy vehicle and mobile equipment service technicians inspect, maintain, and repair vehicles and machinery used in construction, farming, rail transportation, and other industries.
+Heavy vehicle and mobile equipment service technicians inspect, maintain, and repair vehicles and machinery used in construction, farming, and other industries.

 Service technicians usually work indoors in noisy repair shops.
 They often lift heavy parts and tools, handle greasy and dirty equipment, and stand or lie in uncomfortable positions.
 Most service technicians work full time, and many work evenings and weekends.

-Employment of heavy vehicle and mobile equipment service technicians is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
-Job opportunities for qualified jobseekers should be good.
+Overall employment of heavy vehicle and mobile equipment service technicians is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.
+As the stock of heavy vehicles and mobile equipment continues to increase, more service technicians will be needed to maintain them.
+Those who have completed postsecondary education programs should enjoy the best job prospects.

 Explore resources for employment and wages by state and area for heavy vehicle and mobile equipment service technicians.